bcrowell/kcals/README.md

 synopsis:

-`kcals.rb <route.kml` ... read parameters from preferences file

-`kcals.rb format=txt filtering=600 weight=58 <route.txt` ... override parameters from command line
+`kcals.rb route.kml`

-`kcals.rb filtering=600 weight=58 route.txt` ... final parameter interpreted as input file, format inferred
+`kcals.rb filtering=600 weight=58 route.kml`

-The input formats that are supported are KML and the text format written by gpsvisualizer.com.
 Total stats are written to standard output.

 Also writes some spreadsheet data to profile.csv and path.csv.
 The profile.csv file can be used to graph the elevation profile.